-- Potential delays between the discovery of the project and actual initiation - The process modeled - The resource access the number of wells developed each year is reduced if the resource is subject to cumulative surface use limitations - The total number of wells needed to develop the project - The crude oil and natural gas prices - Expected production rate in first year to allow highgrading for example, drilling is reduced more in low productivity areas than in high productivity areas when prices decrease - The user-specified maximum and minimum number of wells developed each year - The user-specified percentage of the project to be developed each year - The percentage of the project which is using base or advanced technology
+- Potential delays between the discovery of the project and actual initiation - The process modeled - The resource access-the number of wells developed each year is reduced if the resource is subject to cumulative surface use limitations - The total number of wells needed to develop the project - The crude oil and natural gas prices - Expected production rate in first year to allow highgrading-for example, drilling is reduced more in low productivity areas than in high productivity areas when prices decrease - The user-specified maximum and minimum number of wells developed each year - The user-specified percentage of the project to be developed each year

+• The percentage of the project that is using base or advanced technology

-After calculating the number of wells drilled each year, the model calculates the number of wells which are active (producing) for each year of the project life.
+After calculating the number of wells drilled each year, the model calculates the number of wells that are active (producing) for each year of the project's life.

-Crude Oil and Natural Gas Production Profile of the Project: For all EOR/ASR, undiscovered, and developing processes, the project-level technical production is calculated using well-level production profiles-the sum of the well-level production for each profile give the estimated ultimate recovery per well (EUR).
+Crude Oil and Natural Gas Production Profile of the Project: For all EOR/ASR, undiscovered, and developing processes, the project-level technical production is calculated using well-level production profiles-the sum of the well-level production for each profile gives the estimated ultimate recovery per well (EUR).
 For infill projects, the production is doubled because the model assumes that there are two producers in each pattern.
-These profiles change over the projection period depending on the assumed impact of technological progress (increases the expected per well production rate, see technology section on page 64) and diminishing returns as horizontal tight and shale wells are drilled closer together (the productivity of each new well eventually is reduced as they start to interfere with each other).
-The impact of diminishing returns is realized when the spacing of wells drops below 100 acres and is represented by adjusted_prod_profile = Revised production profile for tight/shale oil and natural gas wells that are drilled in areas with less than 100 acre well spacing orig prod profile = Original production profile for tight/shale oil and natural gas wells latlen = Lateral length (feet)
+These profiles change during the projection period depending on the assumed impact of technological progress (increases the expected per well production rate, see technology section on page 62) and diminishing returns as horizontal tight and shale wells are drilled closer together (the productivity of each new well eventually is reduced as they start to interfere with each other).
+The impact of diminishing returns is realized when the spacing of wells drops to less than 100 acres and is represented by a adjusted_prod_profile = Revised production profile for tight/shale oil and natural gas wells that are drilled in areas with less than 100-acre well spacing orig_prod_profile = Original production profile for tight/shale oil and natural gas wells latlen = Lateral length (feet) wlspc = Well spacing (acres) t = Normalized year of production (first year (1)-last year (30)) year = Projection year (2016-2050)

-$$adjusted_prod_profile{t} = orig_prod_profile{t} \left(1.0 - \frac{1.0}{1.0 + exp\left(-\left[\frac{INT\left[latlen\frac{870}{43,560}\right]}{wlspc{year}} - 2.0\right]\right)}\right)$$ (2-42)
+$$adjusted_prod_profile{t} = orig_prod_profile{t} \left(1.0 - \frac{1.0}{1.0 + exp\left(-\left[\frac{INT\left\lfloor latlen\frac{870}{43,560}\right\rfloor}{wlspc{year}} - 2.0\right]\right)}\right)$$